Comparing the Capital One Quicksilver and the Chase Freedom Unlimited is a tough task because the two cards are among the best in cash back.

 Another option for USAA members is the USAA Limitless Cashback Rewards Visa, which has a 2.5% cash back rate.
 Membership in USAA is limited to members of the military and their family, though.

-The best way to check out options aside from the two here is to head to the Cash Back section of our credit cards page, or to read through our Best Cash Back Rewards Card of 2017 guide, in which we compare six of the most popular cash back cards.
+The best way to check out options aside from the two here is to head to our Best Cash Back Credit Cards of 2018 guide, in which we compare six of the most popular cards.